 You can think of PCOS as a combination of two major problems:

-The benefit of myoinositol is that it effects BOTH of these areas.
+The benefit of myoinositol is that it affects BOTH of these areas.

 We already discussed both the hormonal effects (reducing insulin, improving estrogen, normalizing androgens) as well as the metabolic effects (reducing blood sugar, improving cholesterol and blood pressure).

-The net effect is that myoinositol can also help with weight loss in patients with PCOS, reduce acne, improve mood and even reduce male patterned hair growth.
+The net effect is that myoinositol can also help with weight loss in patients with PCOS, reduce acne, improve mood, and even reduce male-patterned hair loss.